 According to his BrokerCheck profile, Mr. Bashaw was fired by LPL for three reasons: (1) for participating in private securities transactions without disclosing them and getting approval from LPL; (2) borrowing from a client; and (3) doing business that created a potential conflict of interest without disclosing it and getting approval from LPL.

 The suit also reportedly points to widespread compliance problems at LPL as the backdrop to the termination of Mr. Bashaw, who complained about LPL’s supervision and compliance.

 The foregoing information, which is all publicly available, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For more information on the firm, visit https://www.whitesecuritieslaw.com.

 For a free consultation with a securities attorney, please call The White Law Group at 1-888-637-5510.